LibCrowds/docs/docs/data.md

+All data produced via the platform related to tasks and user contributions is made available for download via the Data page of each collection microsite.

+Data can be downloaded at the project, volume, or collection levels.
+The format of the data made available at each level varies.

+## Web Annotations

 Once each task is completed and all contributions have been analysed the final result for each task is stored in the results table as a list of Web Annotations wrapped with some additional information related to the task.